How to Get Rid of Armadillos

 This varies a bit depending on the weather.
 Armadillos need 16 hours of sleep and are normally crepuscular, meaning they’re active at dawn and dusk.
 However, as the weather warms, their active period may go from late evening into early night.

-In the hottest months, they’re often completely nocturnal, with activity occurring usually around 2:00 to 5:00 AM when it’s coolest.
+In the hottest months, they’re often completely nocturnal.
+Their activity is then usually around 2:00 to 5:00 AM when it’s coolest.
 In winter, they’re actually known to come out during the day when it’s warm enough to forage.

 What Do Armadillos Eat?

-Armadillos are primarily insectivores, preferring such tasty morsels as grubs and worms, but also eating a variety of bugs and insects.
-However, they’re also known to forage fruit or roughage, and on rare occasion will scavenge carcasses or even eat something as large as a snake or rabbit.
+Armadillos are primarily insectivores.
+They prefer such tasty morsels as grubs and worms, with a side of bugs and insects.
+However, they’re also known to forage fruit or roughage.
+On rare occasion will scavenge carcasses or even eat something as large as a snake or rabbit.

 Armadillos are non-territorial and will migrate long distances in search of food, meaning today’s visitor may not be tomorrow’s.